-There are two types of drainage in use at home:
+There are two types of home drainage system in use in pretty much all homes:

 - Foul drainage removes the waste from the toilet, bidet, bath, basins, sinks, washing machines, dishwashers and showers.